Alexisbol/ada-template-website/README.md

 </div>

 <p>
-If the macro plus persistence segment dominates and the Fed segment is consistently small, the practical conclusion is that the Fed adds limited incremental explanatory power once you account for the macro environment.
-Stars can indicate detectability, but you should still compare sizes, because a statistically detectable effect can still be economically small.
+Once again, the analysis shows that most volatility is explained by macro risk and persistence, even in the sectors that are  financing  is more directly tied to financing conditions or policy-sensitive demand, and where the Fed therefore adds a statistically significant contribution
 </p>

-<h3>Conclusion</h3>
+<h3> Sectors Conclusion</h3>

 <p>
 So to respond to your question: yes, macro confounding is a major issue.
 A naive model overstates